Laravel-Backpack/docs/3.4/introduction.md

 Backpack has never had a critical vulnerability/hack.
 But there _have_ been important security updates for dependencies (including Laravel).
 Please [login with Github](/auth/github) or  [subscribe to our monthly newsletter](https://backpackforlaravel.com/newsletter), so we can reach you in case anything bad happens.
 No spam, no marketing emails, we promise.
 We only send one email per month, with Backpack updates.

+<a name="maintenance"></a>
+### Maintenance

+Backpack 3.4 is NOT the current version, so it is NOT actively maintained.
+But we will push security fixes anything major is discovered.
+All new features and bug fixes are introduced on the current version - please upgrade to that one.

 <a name="license"></a>
 ### License